-45. An Individual who is a party to a Complaint may be accompanied by an Advisor, a Support Person or legal counsel at any stage of any of the procedures outlined in this Policy.
-Any costs of accompaniment or representation are to be borne by the individual.
+43. An Individual who is a party to a Complaint may be accompanied by an Advisor or Support Person, or legal counsel at any stage of any of the procedures outlined in this Policy.
+Any costs of any accompaniment are to be borne by the party.